christian-schw/devops-capstone-project/README.md

-## What I have done as part of the project
+## What I have done as Part of the Project
-### Task 1 - Create and execute sprint plans
+### Task 1 - Create and execute Sprint Plans
 The RESTful microservice is created with the help of an agile plan (Scrum).<br>
 This means, the first task is the Sprint 0.<br>
 <br>